 Phase 3 Diet – Soft Foods

-This stage will incorporate soft foods into your diet and will last roughly 4-6 weeks, depending on your dietician or nutritionist’s instructions.
-This stage will focus on eating at least 60 grams protein and consuming 550-700 calories per day.
+This stage will incorporate soft foods into your diet and will last roughly 4-6 weeks, depending on your dietitian or nutritionist’s instructions.
+This phase will focus on eating at least 60 grams protein and consuming 550-700 calories per day.
 Aim for less than 40 grams of carbohydrates each day and less than 30 grams of fat.

 Make sure to avoid any red meat, Turkey, Chicken, Veal, bananas, pureed melons or overcooked vegetables.